VEX Robotics Competition

 Grants for school

 The Royal Institution runs two enrichment and enhancement grant schemes.
 Grants of up to £500 are available to UK-registered state schools to host a STEM activity selected from the STEM Directory.

 There are a number of other organisations that offer grants to schools.

 |Published||05 September 2017|

 |Subject(s)||Computing, Design & Development, Cross curricular, Design and technology, Design skills, Electronics, programming and control, Engineering, Leadership, Mathematics, Personal development, Science, Physics, Practical work, Techniques and procedures|

 |Running times||Over 8 weeks|

-This covers the VEX EDR Classroom and Competition Kit and Team Registration for a year.
+This covers the VEX V5 Competition Starter Kit and Team Registration for a year.
 Additional products are available, but not required for competition.

 |Log in to rate this resource|